-8.9 Flash Format
+8.9 FlashRotation Redpoint Format

-- 8.9.1 The Boulder Flash format competition shall follow the rules for an Isolation format competition, except that: - a) The Qualification round shall consist of two courses ("A" and "B") each of three (3) boulders for each Category. - b) Each Qualification round course for a given Category should be of similar overall difficulty and character. - c) The starting order for the Qualification round shall be determined as follows: - for course A, competitors randomized; and - ii) for course B, in the same order as for course A with a stagger of fifty percent (50%).
-Where the stagger does not bisect the starting list exactly, the Jury President may introduce a delay to ensure competitors starting on each course remain paired. - d) The Qualification round shall not be conducted under Isolation Conditions. - e) In the Qualification round, for each course, the competitor will attempt the boulders in the course as set forth in Rule 8.6.4 for the Continuous Rotation Format. - In the Qualification round, there shall be a minimum time gap of not less than fifty (50) minutes between the completion of a competitor's attempt on their first qualification course and commencing their second qualification course. - g) Each boulder within the Qualification round shall be demonstrated by forerunners on a video recording in the same manner as set forth in Rule 7.6.1(a).
+- 8.9.1 The Boulder FlashRotation Redpoint format competition round shall follow the rules for an Isolation format competition round, except that: - a) The Qualification round shall consist of two or more courses ("A" and ", "B")", etc.) each of three (3)the same number of boulders for each Category, as set forth in Rule 12.9.1. - b) Each Qualification For courses of more than one boulder, each round course for a given Category should be of similar overall difficulty and character. - c) The starting order for the Qualification round shall be determined as follows: - i) For a single course, competitors randomized; and - ii) For two courses: - A) for course A, competitors randomized; and - B) for course B, in the same order as for course A with a stagger of fifty percent (50%). %) rounded down, and - iii) for more than two courses, nearly evenly staggered in such a manner as to be analogous to the two course case.

+Where the stagger does not bisectsplit the starting list exactly, the Jury President may introduce a delay to ensure competitors starting on each course remain paired.

+- The Qualification round shall not be conducted under Isolation Conditions. - e) In the Qualification round, for each course, the competitor will attempt the boulders in the course as set forth in Rule 8.6.4 for the Continuous Rotation Format. - f) In the Qualification round, there shall be a minimum time gap of not less than: - i) for National competitions, fifty (50) minutes-; and - ii) for other competitions, twenty (20) minutes between the completion of a competitor's attempt on their first qualification course and commencing their second qualification course.